mkroman/blur/README.md

 Ruby, but for me, they don't quite cut it as **the** library I wanted to use for my IRC services.
 That's how Blur came to be.

+Blur scales.
+A lot.

+When I stresstested the library on my network, I ended up throttling my VDSL connection before Blur even broke a sweat - albeit I only have 20/2.

+I managed to connect with 5000 clones before it couldn't resolve the hostname anymore, while this is an excellent feature, I would not suggest doing it.

 Features
 --------
   * SSL/TLS encryption